Aviation Speak – Pilot Radio Communications

 Even with the trend towards only Glass Cockpits, the basic Flight Instruments remain the same.

+Six Pack?
 The Six Pack is not a half-dozen beers, and it’s not a well toned and muscled belly.
-Instead, Pilots know the 6-Pak refers to the
+Instead, Pilots know

 Continue reading Six Pack – The Primary Flight Instruments